VidhiVadher/techvidhi.in/_posts/2025-06-14-What-Actually-Happens-When-You-Press-Build.md

 ---

-**Bottom line?**
+**The Bottom line?**

-The more you know about your build pipeline, the less you're just *using* tools — and the more you're *engineering* with them.
-**And most importantly** — you stop being just a coder and start becoming an engineer.
+The more you know about your build pipeline, the less you're just *using* tools — and the more you're *engineering* with them. **And most importantly — you stop being just a coder and start becoming an engineer.**

 ---